Brake function in slow queues and while stationary

 In some situations, automatic braking ceases on coming to a standstill and the function is set in standby mode.
 This means that the brakes are released and the car may start to roll - the driver must therefore intervene and brake the car himself/herself to keep it stationary.

-This may take place in the following situations:
+This may take place in any of the following situations:

-- the driver sets the function in the standby mode.
+- The driver sets the adaptive cruise control or Pilot Assist to standby mode.

 Automatic activation of parking brake